SamAfifi1/SAaD/Data storage/external-archive.md

 ## Context and Problem Statement

-The SAaD platform must retain historical data for compliance and audit purposes without overloading the primary databases.
+The CMS system must retain historical data for compliance and audit purposes without overloading the primary databases.
 An efficient archival solution is required to store cold or inactive data cost-effectively.

 ## Decision Drivers